 Actual to reference pay ratio - The level of benefits accrued during eligible service depends on a firefighters' actual pay during this period, relative to the full-time reference pay for their role.
 This is not known in great detail for all eligible members, in particular records may no longer exist for periods before 2000.
-Home Office has proposed that actual pay is assumed to be 25% of reference pay is used in such instances.
+It is assumed that actual pay is 25% of reference pay in such instances.
 GAD have used this ratio as a best estimate of the ratio of actual to reference pay for calculating the potential liability.